 You can read my story here on my Who is Joshua Waldman page and why I’m writing this blog.
-(And why you should listen to me, ie. the research I’ve done etc.)
+(And why you should listen to me, ie. the research I’ve done, etc.)

 Where Should I Start

-You go through a workshop or seminar where they plough through endless lists of websites and resources.
+You go through a workshop or seminar where they plow through endless lists of websites and resources.
 Or you find yourself stuck on a blank browser window trying to recall that website you heard about, or locate that article you read.

 Feeling overwhelmed is a big problem for whatever endeavor you partake in.

 If you’re a job seeker, this feeling can multiply all the other negative feelings of frustration you might already have.